Pregnancy constipation: Are stool softeners safe?

 - Include physical activity in your daily routine.
 Being active can help prevent pregnancy constipation.

 - Include more fiber in your diet.
 Choose high-fiber foods, such as fruits, vegetables, beans and whole grains.
-With your health care provider's OK, consider a fiber supplement, such as Metamucil.
+With your health care provider's OK, consider a fiber supplement, such as Metamucil or Citrucel.

 If you take iron supplements, mention the constipation to your health care provider.
 Although iron is an important nutrient during pregnancy, too much iron can contribute to pregnancy constipation.
 You might have to take a stool softener if you are taking an iron supplement.